ecg-icas/icas/src/source/campaign-overview.rst

 ========================= ================================================
 Component                 Short description
 ========================= ================================================
-:ref:`campaign_id`        The unique reference to the Campaign :ref:`campaign_title`     User-provided title :ref:`campaign_vendorid`  Unique reference for the seller to the campaign :ref:`campaign_status`    Status of the campaign :ref:`campaign_linkedads`  Ads in this campaign :ref:`campaign_budgets`   Budgets of this campaign :ref:`campaign_targeting` Targeting options of this campaign :ref:`campaign_cpc`       CPC for all ads in this campaign
+:ref:`campaign_id`        The unique reference to the campaign :ref:`campaign_title`     User-provided title :ref:`campaign_vendorid`  Unique reference for the seller to the campaign :ref:`campaign_status`    Status of the campaign :ref:`campaign_linkedads` Ads in this campaign :ref:`campaign_budgets`   Budgets of this campaign :ref:`campaign_targeting` Targeting options of this campaign :ref:`campaign_cpc`       CPC for all ads in this campaign